Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Model involving two transverse gauge fields

 Adding the counterterms to the original action, we obtain the renormalized action: \begin{widetext}

 remembering that $\delta_{k^B} =\delta_k\,.$ Here

 \end{widetext} and

-As before, the superscript ``B" denotes the bare fields, couplings, and momenta.
+As before, the superscript ``B'' denotes the bare fields, couplings, and momenta.

-As before, we will use the same notations, namely, $z$ for the dynamical critical exponent, $\tilde z$ be the critical exponent along the extra spatial dimensions, $ \beta_{k_F}$ for the the beta function for ${\tilde k}_F$, and $\eta_\psi$ for the anomalous dimension for fermion.
-Since we have now two gauge fields now, we will use the symbols $\beta_{e_c} $ and $\beta_{e_s}$ to denote the beta functions for the couplings $e_c$ and $e_s$ respectively, which are explicitly given by:
+As before, we will use the same notations, namely, $z$ for the dynamical critical exponent, $\tilde z$ for the critical exponent along the extra spatial dimensions, $ \beta_{k_F}$ for the beta function for ${\tilde k}_F$, and $\eta_\psi$ for the anomalous dimension of the fermions.
+Since we have two gauge fields now, we will use the symbols $\beta_{e_c} $ and $\beta_{e_s}$ to denote the beta functions for the couplings $e_c$ and $e_s$ respectively, which are explicitly given by:

 The anomalous dimensions of these two bosons are indicated by: